Verbs in English Grammar Explained

 What is an example of a verb in a sentence?

-An example of a verb is:
+A clear example of a verb in action is:

-- She runs every morning.
+She runs every morning.

 What are common mistakes with verbs?